 Proper Motion: A measure of the proper motion precision in the best 18k square degrees of the survey (probably, the WFD area).

-Fast Microlensing events: Microlensing events between 5 and 10 days in duration.
-Slow Microlensing events: Microlensing events between 60 and 90 days in duration.
+Fast Microlensing events: Fraction of microlensing events between 5 and 10 days in duration that are recovered.

+Slow Microlensing events: Fraction of microlensing events between 60 and 90 days in duration that are recovered.